 1) Click on Shell under the 2D Properties section.

-2) Input 2D_plate as the Property Set Name and then click on Input Properties ....
+2) Input Fin as the Property Set Name and then click on Input Properties .

-3) Click on Select Material and select steel.
-Enter 0.1 as the Thickness.
+3) Click on Select Material and select copper.
+Enter 0.001 as the Thickness.
 Click OK.

-2) Input fixed_edge as the New Set Name and then click on Input Data.
+2) Input Top Conv as the New Set Name, set the Target Element Type to 2D, and then click on Input Data.